codacy/pulse-user-docs/docs/index.md

 ## Creating an organization

 You must create your own organization on Pulse to start the onboarding.

-Click **pulsedemo** on the top left-hand corner, select **New Organization**, and follow the instructions:
+Click the link in the welcome banner at the top of the page and follow the instructions.

 ![Adding a new organization on Pulse](images/organization-add.png)

+To add more organizations, click the name of the current organization on the top left-hand corner and select **New Organization**.